DOI-USGS/sfrmaker/docs/source/installation.rst

 * Download an environment file:

   * `requirements.yml`_ for a `conda environment`_ with the minimum packages required to run SFRmaker, or
   * `gis.yml`_ for a more full set of packages in the python geospatial stack, including Jupyter Notebooks and packages needed for testing, documentation and packaging.
-Note that the environment described by ``requirements.yml`` is called `sfrmaker`, while environment in ``gis.yml`` is called `gis`.
+Note that the environment described by ``requirements.yml`` is called `sfrmaker`, while the environment in ``gis.yml`` is called `gis`.
   * Alternatively, clone (`using git`_) or `download`_ the ``sfrmaker`` repository, which includes the two environment files at the root level.
   * Note that both of these environment files contain a ``pip`` section of packages that will be installed with pip, after the ``conda`` packages are installed.